xGabrielR/Sentiment-Analysis/README.md

 <p>Examples of stopwords is: "to, it, a", is considered noisy data in nlp tasks.</p>

-<p>The third step is the *StopWordsRemover*, simple remove stop words ("a", "is"...) for each token.</p>
+<p><b>The third step</b> is the *StopWordsRemover*, simple remove stop words ("a", "is"...) for each token.</p>

-<p>The fourth step is the *TF-IDF*, this tool computes a term (word) and document "frequencies", is a representation of text in numbers for machine learning.</p>
+<p><b>The fourth step</b> is the *TF-IDF*, this tool computes a term (word) and document "frequencies", is a representation of text in numbers for machine learning.</p>

 <p>Now I need to take the text and transform into in a numerical vector.
 In pyspark exists two tools to do that.</p>

 1. Word2Vec;
 2. TF-IDF / HashingTF;

-<p>First i will try TF-IDF, before is a good test to switch to word2vec.</p>
+<p>First i will try TF-IDF, before is a good test to switch to word2vec and see the results.</p>

 <p>After the previous data cleaning, now is the step of applying some form of numerical representation of the textual data.
 The most classic and simple is the TF-IDF tool which stands for "Term Frequency" and "Inverse Document Frequency".
 After you compute the TF-IDF scores for each term (word) in each document (vector of clean tokens), these scores reflect the importance of each term within the respective documents and can be used for various text analysis tasks.</p>

-<p>The fifth step is the *Classifier*, this step involves training the estimator, performing cross validation techniques on the training and validation data, applying tuning and generating the final model to classify the test data.
+<p><b>The fifth step</b> is the *Classifier*, this step involves training the estimator, performing cross validation techniques on the training and validation data, applying tuning and generating the final model to classify the test data.
 This is a very long step to work too, i have crated a Cross Validation K Fold manually because in pyspark do not exists a simple class to do that (only CrossValidator wich expects ParamGrid) and tuning with Hyperopt.</p>

 <p>Now i will try to fit a machine learning model to receive a document vector from TF-IDF withous reducing dimensionality (check next steps) and produce a proba or classification for score label.</p>